CoffeeWithDevs/CodeWithUs/README.md

 - Be polite: Be polite to other community members.

-- Communicate: Whether you are working on a new feature or facing a doubt please feel free to ask us on our slack channel.
+- Communicate: Whether you are working on a new feature or facing a doubt please feel free to ask us on our what'sapp group or via mail.
 We will be happy to help you out.

 ### Happy Coding :v: